EmiKib/MetaprivBIDS-Assessment/README.md

 | BTC*                       | 0.0                                | 0.0                                 | 0.0                           |

-* 0 correlation as SUDA set all rows to equal score.
+*  #BTC: 0 correlation as SUDA set all rows to equal score.

 The average correlation values across the datasets are: